Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### History / Persistence

 The core will handle the drop history but this functionality is not yet defined.
 **TODO**: Messages which are needed across all devices of an identity must be shared across all devices.
-The exact way has to be defined."
+The exact way has to be defined.